 Crock Pot Barbacoa Tacos

 Crock Pot Barbacoa Tacos is one of my favorite things to serve at parties!
-This easy, make-ahead friendly recipe makes a huge batch of barbacoa that’s perfect for feeding a crowd or freezing for multiple meals.
+This easy, make-ahead friendly recipe makes a huge batch of barbacoa in the slow cooker.
+It’s perfect for feeding a crowd or freezing for multiple meals.

 This post is sponsored by Ohio Beef.
 As always, all opinions are my own.